oumaimabourjlate/CSP/Readme.md

 ### This mini project is a simple program to facilitate communication between a client and a server in Python.
 After finshing this mini project, I'll try to create another version in c++.

-### This an image from the book *Data and Computer Communications - William Stallings*.
+### This is an image from the book Data and Computer Communications by William Stallings.

 ![D](DCC.png "Data and Computer Communication")